top of page

 Common NYCPS Acronyms/Definitions

 We know that there are MANY acronyms and definitions used within the New York City Public School System.
-Here are what many of them stand for or mean:
+Here are what many of them stand for or mean (with links, when appropriate):

 • CEC – Community Education Council